RakhithJK/dbeaver-dbeaver-wiki/Proxy-configuration.md

 ![](images/ug/network/global-proxy.png)

 Switch to Manual or Native proxy (native proxy settings will use an active web browser proxy configuration).
-Note: in order to activate/update license DBeaver needs to access the website `dbeaver.com` only.
+Note: in order to activate/update a license DBeaver only needs to access the website `dbeaver.com`.
 You may ask your network administrator to add `dbeaver.com` to the white list.

 ## How to configure a proxy for external databases access